-This is a new and very practical innovation by Geesmo.
-This is your get out of jail card.
+This is a very practical innovation by Geesmo; your get out of jail free card.

 Vehicles like the 70 series single and double cabs have a long overhang to the rear of the rear wheels.
 This extends load space and capacity on these vehicles as that is exactly what they were designed for.
 This gives you a less than desirable departure angle.
 They tend to ‘drag their tail’ when you drive through a ditch or short valley.

 Some aftermarket bumper guys do try and compensate by lifting the bottom extremity of their bumpers and moving it up as far as possible.
 There is only so much they can do and the problem persists.
 The problem is worse when you have a rock protruding up in the track.
 The rear wheel runs over it but then it hooks on the front of a very strong rear bumper.
 This quite often stops the vehicle in its tracks, creating a rather difficult situation where you cannot go forward because of this rock.
 You cannot go to the rear as the bumper is already dragging down the hill.
 If is difficult to get a jack on or under the vehicle and if you do jack the rear up to get clearance over the rock it still has to move forward while being jacked up.
 This is a difficult and dangerous manoeuvre.

 Hence this new innovation that solves a real problem when over landing in places like the Kaokoveld.
 This is similar to a rock slider that basically protects the side bodywork of your vehicle.
 (Never had the problem while over landing)